Photon-HDF5/photon-hdf5/docs/new_measurement_specs.rst

-If you need to save a type of measurement not included in the list of currently supported measurement types, you need to define a new "measurement_specs", i.e. which info to put in the :ref:`measurement_specs group <measurement_specs_group>` in order to make the dataset self contained.
+If you need to save a type of measurement not included in the list of currently supported measurement types, you need to define a new "measurement_specs", i.e. which info to put in the :ref:`measurement_specs group <measurement_specs_group>` in order to make the dataset self-contained.

 What to put in measurement_specs
 --------------------------------